mc-protection/Changelogs/AEGIS_NORMAL.md

-# Aegis (Normal) changelog
+# Aegis Normal changelog

+Aegis Normal has been discontinued, and all of its features have been moved to Aegis Escanor.
+Please migrate immediately and use Aegis Escanor going forward.

 ### 9.3.0 Genjutsu
-- Added 1.18 support and fixed a few things.
+- Added Minecraft 1.18 support and fixed a few things.

 ### 9.2.1 Genjutsu
-- Added 16 java support
+- Added 16 Java support
-- Added 1.17.1 minecraft support
+- Added Minecraft 1.17.1 support
 - Fixed some bugs

 ### 9.2.0 Genjutsu
-- 1.17.x support (in normal version)
+- Added Minecraft 1.17 support

 ### 9.1.1 Normal
 - Fixed some licensing things